openshift-labs/learn-katacoda/middleware/middleware-kogito/getting-started/03-package-and-run.md

 ### Stop the previous application

 Let's stop the original application so we can package and re-run it as an executable JAR.
-In the terminal, press `CTRL-C` to stop the application.
+In the first terminal, press `CTRL-C` to stop the application.

 ### Package the app

 Package the application:

-`mvn package`{{execute}}.
+`mvn clean package`{{execute}}.
 It produces 2 jar files:

 * `getting-started-1.0-SNAPSHOT.jar` - containing just the classes and resources of the projects, it’s the regular artifact produced by the Maven build.